Complete at least 1 MOC Activity every 2 years (counts towards 5 and 10 years marks)

 100 MOC Points, 20 of which must be Medical Knowledge

 Additional 100 MOC Points, 20 of which must be Medical Knowledge

 The American Board of Internal Medicine requires 1 MOC activity every 2 years (which counts towards the MOC points for the current 5-year period), 100 MOC Points every 5 years, and passing of the MOC Exam within 10 years of last passing the exam.

-- 2 Approved Procedures of Prescribing and Monitoring Controlled Substances.
+2 CME Credits of Prescribing and Monitoring Controlled Substances.

 The South Carolina Board of Medical Examiners requires 40 AMA, AOA, or other board-approved organization Category 1 hours.
 Of these hours, a minimum of 30 must be on a subject directly related to the licensee's practice area, and a minimum of 2 hours must be on the subject of approved procedures of prescribing and monitoring controlled substances.

 In this online self-assessment activity, you'll test your knowledge with more than 1500 Internal Medicine case-style review questions and earn CME credits as you go.
 Review your responses with detailed, evidence-based rationales with references and earn up to 40 AMA PRA Category 1 Credits™ and up to 40 ABIM MOC points to meet your career requirements.

 Continuing Education requirements change often.
 We monitor the boards regularly to stay current, but if any information appears out of date, contact us and let us know.